Places of interest and what to do in Mallorca

-The monastery is a good base for small walks from 5 km to long day walks of 25 km through the Torrent de Pareis gorge to Sa Calobra.
-At the main entrance of the monastery, you will find the information desk where you can book accommodation or get information about your visit to Lluc.
-Get Tickets here! find the Lluc website.
-We made nearby three beautiful walks that are worth it.
+The monastery is a good base for short walks of 5 km to long day walks of 25 km through the Torrent de Pareis gorge to Sa Calobra.
+At the main entrance of the monastery, you will find the information desk where you can book accommodation or get information about your visit to Lluc or simply via the Lluc's website.
+We made in the neighborhood three beautiful walks that are worth it.

 The tour starts on Pelgrimsplein where you see the town hall on the left.
 The sleeping places are on your right and the main building of the sanctuary in front of you.
 These accommodations were actually designed as accommodation for the many pilgrims on horseback, but are now mainly used as a guesthouse.
-Get Tickets here! you can reserve a room.
+Here you can reserve a room.